Nebulizer Treatment for Dogs and Cats

 Upper respiratory infection (URI) causes animals not to breathe through the nose.
 Effective therapy for upper respiratory infections in the nasal sinus takes a step to allow “nose breathing” while inhaling.
-Nebulization works best if animals can breathe through their nose getting to the source of the problem.
+Nebulization works best if animals can breathe through their nose, getting to the source of the problem.

 SALINE NOSE DROPS

 Antibiotics are often added to the drops and dropped in the nose to get dual effect.
-Some use the drops in both eyes and then drop in nose.
+Some use the drops in both eyes and then in the nose.
 This is safe as you are making eye drops.